concourse/git-resource/README.md

 * `depth`: *Optional.* If a positive integer is given, *shallow* clone the repository using the `--depth` option.

-* `fetch`: *Optional.* Additional branches to fetch so that they're available to the build.

 * `submodules`: *Optional.* If `none`, submodules will not be fetched.
 If specified as a list of paths, only the given paths will be fetched.
 If not specified, or if `all` is explicitly specified, all